 How does Organ-on-a-chip complement existing disease models?

 One thing is for sure, there’s little chance of pre-clinical drugs achieving clinical success if pre-clinical models lack human predictivity, unless blessed by a very lucky dose of serendipity.
 Going back to our NASH example, does this mean that we should give up on R&D efforts, or is there simply an important weapon missing in the arsenal?
+Also, what if you are developing drugs against targets that might not be expressed in murine models?
 Can Organ-on-a-chip help to plug the gaps to avoid quite such a muddle of models?

 Adopting our NASH model into your workflow